 Tuition days do not have to be consecutive, and may be split into blocks or separate days.
 In fact, it is beneficial to have breaks in tuition days so that the student can write up or assimilate information ready for the assessment.

-For a total beginner to achieve the Lantra "Beginning Falconry" award, Units 1 and 2, the training and assessment will usually* take five days (£530.00), although these days don't necessarily have to be taken together.
+For a total beginner to achieve the Raptor Awards "Beginning Falconry" award, the training and assessment will usually* take seven days (£730.00), although these days don't necessarily have to be taken together.
 Splitting the tuition days, with the opportunity for the candidate to study in between, may possibly reduce the number of days.

-The candidate registration/issue of the certificate from Lantra is a one-off cost of £25.00.
+The assessment fee is £120.00, and the candidate registration/issue of the certificate from Raptor Awards is a one-off cost of £22.00, which must be paid in advance.

 *It should be noted that the time taken to attain enough knowledge and skill to pass the assessment is dependent on: